chiedozie07/task-flow/README.md

 - Voice transcription requires a paid account
 - Therefore, OpenAI can block call requests is because my API key has NO remaining quota or billing attached.

+## License
+MIT License

+Copyright (c) 2025 Chiedozie Ezidiegwu

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction.

-*Thanks for reading and happy coding.*
+*Thanks for reading, and happy coding!*